Pollo-de-monte

 White-capped Tanager

-Appearance: The White-capped Tanager has a distinctive appearance with a white cap on its head, a black mask around its eyes, and a bright yellow body with black wings and tail.
+Appearance: The White-capped Tanager has a white cap on its head, a black mask around its eyes, and a bright yellow body with black wings and tail.

-Habitat: This species is commonly found in montane forests and cloud forests at elevations between 1,500 and 3,000 meters.
+Habitat: This species is commonly found in montane forests and cloud forests at elevations between 1,500 and 3,000 m.

 Breeding: The breeding habits of the White-capped Tanager are not well-documented, but they are known to build cup-shaped nests in trees and shrubs.

-Conservation status: The White-capped Tanager is considered to be of Least Concern in terms of conservation status in Colombia, as it has a relatively wide distribution and stable population.
+Conservation Status: The White-capped Tanager is considered to be of Least Concern as it has a wide distribution and stable population.

 Distribution